-Responsive web design lets your device decide how a site is presented through scaling and user behavior, using flexible grids and layouts to stretch and shrink your pages.
+Responsive web design lets your device decide how a site is presented through scaling and user behaviour, using flexible grids and layouts to stretch and shrink your pages.
 Think of it as the lycra of the web design industry—it fits any shape.
 Mobile technologies are progressing on a sharp exponential curve, and the only way to ride it to the top is with the adaptivity of responsive websites.

 The power of your site’s responsiveness relies on a solid design process.
 We follow a tight sequence that meets the technical challenges of this discipline, understanding that mobile users don’t always want the same design elements as desktop viewers.
 We go beyond aesthetics, fighting page bloat and sluggish loading speeds while presenting content uniquely across all devices.
 We also acknowledge that the first design isn’t always the best design, so we run comprehensive tests, developing your site iteratively until it reaches perfection.

 Responsive sites begin on desktop’s maximum resolution, scaling down for smaller devices.
 In contrast, mobile-first design tries to minimize modifications while adjusting layouts.
 The variance might seem too slight to matter, but it can mean the difference between resounding success and crushing bounce rates.